 6) Application Virtualisation

-Application virtualisation is an advanced IT practice that isolates applications from the underlying operating system, enabling seamless compatibility and reducing conflicts.
+Application virtualisation is an advanced IT practice that isolates applications from the underlying Operating System (OS), enabling seamless compatibility and reducing conflicts.
 By running applications in isolated environments, this technology streamlines deployment, simplifies updates and enhances security.

-Microsoft App-V, VMware ThinApp, and Citrix XenApp exemplify application Virtualisation solutions.
-They encapsulate applications into virtual packages, eliminating compatibility issues and allowing for efficient delivery across diverse environments.
+Microsoft App-V, VMware ThinApp, and Citrix Cloud exemplifies application virtualization solutions with XenApp, as it encapsulates applications into virtual packages, eliminating compatibility issues and allowing for efficient delivery across diverse environments.

 7) Data Centre Virtualisation